pyeventsourcing/eventsourcing-django/README.md

 ## Initialize application object

+The application object brings together the domain model and the persistence infrastructure, and provides an interface for views and forms.

 To use the Django ORM as the application's persistence infrastructure, you must set the application's environment variable `INFRASTRUCTURE_FACTORY` to `eventsourcing_django.factory:Factory`.